okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ### Fetching a particular item

-After creating a new song component,
+After creating a new song component, just in React Router and throw in the new route `songs/:id` - id being the wildcard.